AdityaBaxla/app-dev-docs/docs/appdev-II-theory/variables.md

 # Variables

-variables are what stores data.
+Variables are what stores value.
 There are multiple ways to declare variables.They can be declared by let, const, var and also without any keyword.

 ```js
 let user = "John";
 const age = 25;
 var message = "Hello";
 ```

 :::info
 Note the **""** around John and Hello, these are called strings, and age is given a value without any quotes which is a number.
 We will discuss more on the datatype in upcoming chapter.
 :::